How to Convert Watts to Amps

 In contrast, DC maintains a constant direction, making it ideal for batteries and solar cells.
 Understanding the difference is crucial because the conversion of watts to amps may differ based on whether you’re working with AC or DC power.

-The basic formula to convert watts to amps is quite straightforward.
-You simply divide the power in watts by the voltage in volts, which gives you the current in amperes.
+Simply divide the power in watts by the voltage in volts, which gives you the current in amperes.

 So, the formula for DC appliances can be expressed as: